jchap-uwf/BinPackingProblem/README.md

     same as its online counterparts.
   * Brute force is like make a permutation and then apply the online next fit.

-- **Use the tests on partially finished work**

-  The provided ``test.mk`` allows tests of partially finished ``main``.
-You may finish only part of the ``main.cpp`` and run the tests that test that portion of the output.
-This is also the way to get partial credit on autograding if you cannot finish everything before the due date.

 - **Passing the item sizes as parameters**

   This can be a tricky step.
 We normally pass vectors by const reference type